What We Do

 By supporting farmer-led research, EFAO empowers farmers to generate and share practical knowledge and innovations that advance our understanding of ecological, organic and regenerative farming.

 Farmer-led research helps farmers combine curiosity with rigour to answer their most challenging on-farm questions.
 EFAO provides technical, financial and logistical support.
 Learn More >

 The Bauta Family Initiative on Canadian Seed Security is a national program advancing resilient seed systems across Canada.
-EFAO is proud to host The BFICSS in Ontario.
+EFAO is proud to support Bauta's work in Ontario.
 Learn More >

-We envision an Ontario where thriving ecological farms are the foundation of our food system, and where agriculture protects our resources, increases biodiversity, mitigates climate change, and fosters healthy, vibrant communities.
+We envision an Ontario where thriving ecological farms are the foundation of our food system, and where agriculture protects our resources, increases biodiversity, mitigates climate change, and cultivates resilient, diverse, equitable communities.